harrisonlab/Metabarcoding_projects/statistical analysis.md

 #Statistical analysis

-## Combine biom and taxa
+## Combine biome and taxa
-biom_make.pl will take a hacked rdp taxonomy file (mod_taxa.pl) and UPARSE biom and output a combined taxa and biom file to standard out
+biom_make.pl will take a hacked rdp taxonomy file (mod_taxa.pl) and UPARSE biome and output a combined taxa and biome file to standard out.

 e.g. for 16S
 ```shell